datareporter-gmbh/integration-webcare/README.md

 </script>
 ```

 In this case, the paths are generated with the optional website ID.
-This can be omitted.
+This is the preferred method.

 The code can be included in your website between your ```<body> ... </body>``` tags.
 Nothing more is needed to show the cookiebanner and remove cookies without the user´s consent.